 - Paracytic: The subsidiary cells surround the rubiaceous or paracytic stomata that generally exist two in number and lie parallel to each other along the axis of the pore and guard cell.
 Examples: Solanum, Nicotiana species etc.

-- Diacytic: Caryophyllaceous or diacytic stomata are surrounded generally by the pairs of subsidiary cells and to the 90 Degrees of guard cell.
+- Diacytic: Caryophyllaceous or diacytic stomata are generally surrounded by pairs of subsidiary cells and present 90 Degrees of guard cell.
 Examples: Acanthacea, Mucaceae species etc.

 - Actinocytic: Four or more subsidiary cells radially surround the actinocytic stomata towards the centre of a stoma.
 Examples: Araceacea, Mucaceae species etc.